 Apiarists, Apiary Inspectors and Apiary Programs are the regulatory authority responsible for the enforcement and compliance of local laws and regulations that relate to honey beekeeping, colony transport and health.
 Apiary Inspectors are buzzin‘ with activity throughout the season given that that they conduct field visits to apiaries where they inspect, identify, sample, diagnose and work with beekeepers to manage health issues.
 Apiary Programs are dynamic, often with inspectors also serving as educators, researchers, state fair superintendents, and coordinators for other-bee related activities such as Managed Pollinator Protection Plans (MP3).

-Bee sure to also check us out on Instagram (apiaryinspectors) by clicking on any of the images in the sidebar.
+To learn more about AIA, bee sure to also check us out on Instagram (apiaryinspectors) by clicking on any of the images in the sidebar.